manal-agdada/COAD_sex_differences/README.md

 ## **Functional enrichment analysis**

-Functional enrichment analysis was carried out using the `TCGAanaltze_EAcomplete` function from the `TCGAbiolinks` package on the DEGs (including *XIST* and Y-linked genes).
+Functional enrichment analysis was carried out using the `TCGAanalyze_EAcomplete` function from the `TCGAbiolinks` package on the DEGs (including *XIST* and Y-linked genes).
 The search was done on all Gene Ontology terms (Biological Process, Cellular Component, and Molecular Function), and KEGG Pathways.

 Below, the barplots for Biological Process, Cellular Component, Molecular Function, and KEGG Pathway are presented for upregulated and downregulated genes, respectively.